 The Republican State Leadership Committee (RSLC) is the largest caucus of Republican state leaders in the country and the only national organization whose mission is to elect down-ballot, state-level Republican officeholders.
 Since 2002, the RSLC has been working to elect candidates to the offices of lieutenant governor, attorney general, secretary of state, state legislator, the judiciary and other down ticket races.
 The RSLC has more than 150,000 donors in all 50 states.
-Additionally, Republicans saw net gains in 62 chambers and picked up six lieutenant governors, leading to 31 total Republican lieutenant governors, along with holding a Republican majority of secretaries of state, now at 28.
-The RSLC successfully expanded the Future Majority Project and “Right Women, Right Now” initiative, spending more than $6 million in direct support of Republican candidates of diverse descent and women, leading to the election of 181 new candidates.
+During the 2013-2014 election cycle, the RSLC picked up ten new legislative chambers, leading to an all-time high of 69 out of 99 chambers controlled by Republicans.
+Following the 2015 elections, Republicans now hold 32 lieutenant governor seats and a majority of secretaries of state, now at 28.
+In 2014, the RSLC successfully expanded the Future Majority Project and “Right Women, Right Now” initiative, spending more than $6 million in direct support of Republican candidates of diverse descent and women, leading to the election of 181 new candidates.
 Last cycle, the RSLC also launched the Judicial Fairness Initiative and the new top-level domain for the Republican Party, ‘.gop.’
 To learn more about the RSLC, please visit www.rslc.gop or follow @RSLC on Twitter.

 RSLC: El Comité Republicano de Liderazgo Estatal (Republican State Leadership Committee, RSLC) es el principal caucus de líderes estatales republicanos del país, y la única organización nacional cuya misión es la elección de funcionarios republicanos para escaños estatales diferentes al de Presidente y Vicepresidente.
 Desde el año 2002, el RSLC ha trabajado en la elección de candidatos para los cargos de Vicegobernador, Secretario de Justicia, Secretario de Estado, Legislador Estatal, la rama judicial y otros escaños de ese tipo.
 El RSLC cuenta con más de 150,000 donantes en los 50 estados.
 Además, los republicanos lograron victorias netas en 62 cámaras y seleccionaron seis vicegobernadores, para un total de 31 vicegobernadores republicanos, además de mantener una mayoría republicana de secretarios de estado, con 28 actualmente.
 El RSLC amplió exitosamente el Proyecto de la Mayoría Futura y la iniciativa “Right Women, Right Now”, invirtiendo más de $6 millones en apoyo directo de candidatos republicanos de origen diverso y mujeres, lo cual llevó a la elección de 181 nuevos candidatos.
 El último ciclo, el RSLC también inauguró la Iniciativa de Equidad Judicial (Judicial Fairness Initiative) y el nuevo dominio de alto nivel del Partido Republicano, ‘.gop.’. para más detalles sobre el RSLC, visite el sitio Web www.rslc.gop o siga @RSLC en Twitter.